ekamperi/ekamperi.github.io/_posts/2021-01-22-machine-learning-questions-for-interviews.md

 $$

 ### What is a token in the context of NLP and how can you tokenize?
-A token in a word in a sentence and a sentence in a paragraph.
+A token is a word in a sentence, and a sentence in a paragraph.
 NLTK is a Python library for doing natural language processing:

 {% highlight python %}
 {% raw %}